 Stephane VanderMeulen MA, MPAS, PA-C is Chair of the Department of Health Professions and Program Director of the PA program at the Creighton University School of Medicine in Omaha, Nebraska.
 Ms. VanderMeulen is a 1994 graduate of the University of Nebraska Medical Center PA program and she also holds a Master of Social Gerontology from the University of Nebraska Omaha.
 Stephane practiced clinically in the fields of rural family medicine and orthopedics/sports medicine before beginning her career in PA education in 2005.
 She is an active advocate for PAs in education and practice and has served in professional organizations at both the state and national level.
 Ms. VanderMeulen served on the board of directors of the Physician Assistant Education Association for seven years, with two terms as Director at Large before being elected President in 2015.
 She is dedicated to the professional development of PAs in education and remains active as a mentor for PA educators.

-Kevin Lohenry, PhD, PA-C, Clinical Professor of Family Medicine, currently serves as the Associate Dean of Graduate Student Affairs and Director for the Division of Physician Assistant Studies at the Keck School of Medicine of USC.
+Kevin Lohenry, PhD, PA-C, Clinical Professor of Medicine, currently serves as the Assistant Vice-President, Interprofessional Education and the Founding Director for the University of Arizona Physician Assistant Program in Tucson, Arizona.
 Dr. Lohenry was a practicing PA in Family and Internal Medicine providing inpatient and outpatient services to his patients.
 Dr. Lohenry has served as a Director at Large on the Board of Directors for the National Commission on Certification of Physician Assistants and served as President of the Physician Assistant Education Association in 2011.
 From 2012-2013 he served on First Lady Michelle Obama’s Joining Forces Initiative focusing on military veterans and families.
 Dr. Lohenry has received numerous federal grants focusing on interprofessional education and practice and many state funded grants focusing on the PA workforce and diversity.
 He has published in the Journal of Physician Assistant Education, the Journal of the American Academy of Physician Assistants and Medical Education Online.
 He is the host of the PA Path Podcast that focuses on leveling the playing field for all applicants and he is a veteran of the United States Navy.